heather-yaple/auth-me-project/README.md

     }
     ```

-### Get all cabins owned by the Current User
+### Get all spots owned by the Current User

-Returns all the cabins owned (created) by the current user.
+Returns all the spots owned (created) by the current user.

 * Require Authentication: true
 * Request
   * Method: GET
-  * Route path: /api/cabins/current
+  * Route path: /api/spots/current
   * Body: none

 * Successful Response